horothesun/macos-setup/README.md

   Services folder with `cp -R NewAlacrittyInstance.workflow ~/Library/Services/` then launch `System Preferences -> Keyboard -> Shortcuts` and set the `Services | General -> NewAlacrittyInstance` shortcut to `⌥⌘/`.
+  N.B.: restart the system or each individual app to enable the shortcut on them (`killall Finder` included).

 ## TODOs